ProfileTree Web Design and Digital Marketing Limited

 - To create aggregate data for analysis purposes: We may collect aggregate data relating to your use of ProfileTree to analyse trends per region and split by other demographic.
 This data may be sold to third parties or used by us to help us improve our Services.
 Any such data shall not include data from which an individual can be identified.

 6.3 We may use Client Data for the purposes set out below.

 - To provide our Clients with services: This includes recording and retaining communications with our Clients about their requirements.

 Necessary for the performance of the contract for the provision of our services or taking steps necessary to enter into a contract/ necessary to achieve our legitimate interest of creating a robust revenue structure.

-- Administration and Dispute Resolution: We may also need to process Personal Data meet our internal administration requirements, to facilitate payments and, as well as for matters such as dispute resolution.
+- Administration and Dispute Resolution: We may also need to process Personal Data to meet our internal administration requirements to facilitate payments and, as well as for matters such as dispute resolution.
 It is necessary to achieve our legitimate interest of protecting our rights as a business.

 - Marketing: From time to time we might send you an email about products or services which we think might be of interest to you.
 We will always include an opt-out in any such emails.
 It is necessary to achieve our legitimate interest of promoting our business.

 Prospective Client Data

 6.4 We may use Prospective Client Data for the purposes set out below.

 - To provide you with information about our services: If you have asked us to do so, we may use the details you give us to provide you with a quote for our services.
 We would usually do this by email.

 - Marketing: We might use the contact details you have provided us with to send you emails about events we are running or information about our Services which we think might be of interest to you.
 We will always include an opt-out in any such emails.
 It is necessary to achieve our legitimate interest of promoting our business.